Gathering Requirements

 As a final dimension to untangle requirements, system requirements and software specifications are typically distinguished into behavioral requirements and quality requirements (also often known as functional versus nonfunctional requirements).
 While the distinction can blur for some requirements, behavioral requirements generally describe what the software should do, whereas quality requirements describe how the software should do it or how it should be built.
 For example, in the fall-detection scenario, a behavioral system specification is “call emergency services after a fall” and a behavioral software specifications may include “if receiving the ‘fall detected’ input, activate ‘call emergency responder’ output after 30 seconds;” a quality system requirement could be “the system should have operational costs of less than $50 per month” and a quality software specification may be “the fall detector should have a latency of under 100ms.”
 For all quality requirements, defining clear measures to set specific expectations is important, just as for any goals (see chapter Setting and Measuring Goals).

 There are many possible quality requirements.
-Common are qualities like safety, security, reliability, and fairness, qualities relating to execution performance like latency, throughput, and cost, qualities relating to user interactions like usability and convenience, as well as qualities related to the development process like development cost, development duration, maintainability and extensibility of the software.
+Common are qualities like safety, security, reliability, and fairness; qualities relating to execution performance like latency, throughput, and cost; qualities relating to user interactions like usability and convenience; as well as qualities related to the development process like development cost, development duration, and maintainability and extensibility of the software.
 All these qualities can be discussed for the system as a whole as well as for individual software components and we may need to consider assumptions related to them.
 Often designers and customers focus on specific quality requirements but ignore others in early stages, but often it becomes quickly noticeable after deployment if the system misses some important qualities like usability or operational efficiency.
 We will return to various qualities for machine-learning components in chapter Quality Attributes of ML Components and to quality requirements for operations, known as service-level objectives, in chapter Planning for Operations.

 Eliciting Requirements